lespauI/whisper-wrapper/PHASE3_TESTS.md

 ## Summary

-The Phase 3 test suite provides comprehensive coverage of the local Whisper integration, ensuring:
+The Phase 3 implementation and test suite provides comprehensive coverage of the recording functionality, ensuring:

-- ✅ **Reliability**: All components work as expected
+- ✅ **Reliability**: All recording components work as expected
 - ✅ **Maintainability**: Changes don't break existing functionality
-- ✅ **Performance**: Efficient resource usage
+- ✅ **Performance**: Efficient audio processing and resource usage
-- ✅ **User Experience**: Smooth operation and error handling
+- ✅ **User Experience**: Smooth recording workflow and error handling
-- ✅ **Integration**: Proper component interaction
+- ✅ **Integration**: Proper component interaction between recording service and IPC handlers
+- ✅ **State Management**: Consistent recording state across all operations
+- ✅ **Data Validation**: Robust audio data handling and validation

-The test suite supports both development and production workflows, with appropriate mocking for unit tests and real integration testing when whisper.cpp is available.
+The test suite supports both development and production workflows, with comprehensive unit tests for the recording service and integration tests for the complete recording workflow.
+All tests pass successfully, confirming the recording functionality is ready for production use.